Winter 2021 COVID-19 Policies

 Commencement + Senior Exhibition

-Announcements about our virtual commencement celebrations and the 2021 Stamps Senior Show will be coming at the top of the Winter 2021 semester.
+Announcements about our virtual commencement celebrations and the 2021 Stamps Senior Show will be coming soon.

-There are four important websites to bookmark for up-to-date information about your public health-informed fall semester:
+There are four important websites to bookmark for up-to-date information regarding COVID-19 policies for the Winter 2021 semester:

 - Michigan Housing FAQs